exelix11/EditorCore/README.md

 C | Edit the links of the selected object
 B (while editing a links list) | Go back to the previous list Q | Switch camera mode

+## Building
+This repo contains just the editor and its libs, to use it you also need a game module :
+(Super Mario Odyssey module)[https://github.com/exelix11/OdysseyEditor]

+to build place a symlink to the game module folder in the GamePlugins folder (you could also copy, this step is to keep the structure cleaner) and add it to the solution.
+Remember to change the build path to the Ext folder in the bin directory or else the editor won't load the dll automatically.
+The dll name should end with Ext.dll

 ## Credits
 This editor contains code or libraries from: